-The mission of the Department of Electrical & Computer Engineering at Purdue University Calumet is to serve Northwest Indiana by:
+The mission of the Department of Electrical and Computer Engineering at Purdue University Calumet is to serve our region, nation, and the world by:

-- Being a technical resource for local industry and communities, and
+- being a technical resource for industry and our local communities; and

-- Advancing the state-of-the-art in the application of science and technology to engineering.
+- advancing the state-of-the-art in applications of science and technology.

 Electrical or Computer Engineering Program Educational Objectives